 The egg skin is difficult because the client is likely to bleed very easily which can dilute the pigment that you are placing into the skin and therefore, the strokes will not retain as well.

-The orange skin, oily due to the large pores make it difficult to retain pigment as well.
+The orange skin, oily due to the large pores makes it difficult to retain pigment as well.

-These skin profile will have A LOT to do with how deep you will be making the strokes on your client once you have fully assessed their skin.
+These skin profiles will have A LOT to do with how deep you will be making the strokes on your client once you have fully assessed their skin.

 The client's assessment should be looked at as a whole picture and each individual piece does not necessarily deem them a good or bad candidate for microblading, it is all of the factors working together that will help you determine your client's skin type, profile, and tolerance.

-Once you know your client's skin 'food' profile, you will know it's tolerance and will automatically adjust your pressure to the proper depth or what I call the "sweet spot".
-A tell tail sign that you’ve hit the “sweet spot”, is when you see a fine split in the skin and/or very slight pinpoint bleeding.
+Once you know your client's skin 'food' profile, you will know its tolerance and will automatically adjust your pressure to the proper depth or what I call the "sweet spot".
+A tell-tale sign that you’ve hit the “sweet spot”, is when you see a fine split in the skin and/or very slight pinpoint bleeding.
 If your technique is proper, you should get to the correct depth in 2 consecutive passes.